-Not long after the New York Times referred to Nathan Currier's largest and most important composition as 'mostly pseudoscientific,' he started to become directly engaged in a wide variety of scientific endeavors and in the tireless pursuit of higher scientific understanding.
-Currier, a frequently awarded classical composer, has since then served as Senior Climate Advisor and methane specialist for Public Policy Virginia, and has been a member of Al Gore’s Climate Reality Project since its early days, ranking among its top presenters, now numbering more than 6,000.
+Not long after the New York Times referred to Nathan Currier's largest and most important composition as 'mostly pseudoscientific,' Currier started to become directly engaged in a wide variety of scientific endeavors and in the tireless pursuit of greater public understanding of Earth System science.
+Currier, a frequently awarded classical composer, has since then served as Senior Climate Adviser and methane specialist for Public Policy Virginia, and has been a member of Al Gore’s Climate Reality Project since its early days, ranking among its top presenters, now numbering almost 7,000.
 He has spoken on climate change at UNICEF headquarters at the United Nations, Columbia University, and New York University, among many others.
-Only weeks after joining Gore's organization, Currier began what has been a central focus of his scientific interest ever since, when he wrote an open letter to Gore about the potential for methane to play a key role in controlling near-term climate.
-There was public notice, including in a front cover story in Newsweek, when Gore's subsequent book, Our Choice, exhibited a noticeable shift in the attention it gave to methane.
+Shortly after joining Gore's organization, Currier began what has been a central focus of his scientific interest ever since, concerning the potential for methane and other SLCFs to play a key role in controlling near-term climate and attenuating Arctic warming.
 Currier was a guest panelist for the first of Gore's “24 Hours of Reality” events, viewed by some 8 million live streaming, appearing on a panel with senior scientists like Drew Shindell of NASA.
 Since 2011, Currier has been writing on methane and climate issues for the Huffington Post.
 He founded the climate group 1250, focused on methane and near-term climate, and was also a founding member of the London-based AMEG (Arctic Methane Emergency Group), which has twice presented before the UK Parliament and been featured at the BBC.

 The score of Currier's 'pseudoscientific' Gaian Variations is currently on display for a full year at one of the world's premiere science museums, The London Museum of Science, part of an exhibition organized by their Climate Changing Programme.
 This website is devoted to showcasing the interrelationships between Currier's mixture of unabated musical creativity and his pursuit of higher scientific integrity, in particular a deeper and wider understanding of the implications of our changing climate.